For sleeping

 What the law says

-Bivouacking is permitted in the Belledonne from 7pm to 9am, except in specifically prohibited areas.
+Bivouacs are tolerated in the Belledonne from 7pm to 9am, except in specifically prohibited areas.

-French law prohibits bivouacking on public roads, in listed natural sites, in the vicinity of historic monuments and less than 200 m from a drinking water supply.
+French law prohibits bivouacking on public roads, in listed natural sites, in the vicinity of historic monuments, and less than 200 m from a drinking water supply.
 Fires are banned all year round within 200 m of forests.

 Stricter local decrees may apply.
 Regulations are subject to change, so check with local authorities and tourist offices.